Please fill out the following form to submit a Request

 T-Brackets

-T-brackets have perpendicular arms that extend from a vertical section to form the letter T. They are reinforcement, supportive, and stabilizing brackets that are used to join two or three beams and are made of several types of metals.
-T-brackets are essential for framing, building shelving units, and support of machinery.
+T-brackets feature perpendicular arms extending from a vertical section, forming the shape of the letter T. These brackets provide reinforcement, support, and stabilization, and are used to join two or three beams.
+Made from various types of metal, T-brackets are essential in framing, building shelving units, and supporting machinery.

 U-Brackets